Emigre/dotfiles/ITERM.md

     - Uncheck 'Flash visual bell'
   - In Keys
     - Ensure that the 'xterm Defaults' preset is on
-    - Ensure that both option keys are mapped to Esc+
     - Uncheck both 'Apps can change this'
 - In Preferences > Keys > Key Bindings
   - Set Cmd + r and Cmd + k to 'Ignore'